 The decoupaged numbers on the red planter are a nice contrast and can be seen from the street.
 The project isn't a bit difficult but it is a little time consuming considering drying time for the paint and the decoupage.
 The planter is a repurposed bucket style table used to hold sewing supplies.

+I painted the flower planter a bold red and sealed it with Mod Podge Outdoor Formula to protect it from the weather.
 The paint is Delta Ceramcoat and the color is regal red.
 Don’t you just love blue and red together.
 Since our front door is blue I selected the red for an over the top wow factor.
 Adding the address numbers was a stroke of genius.
 Patting myself on the back.

+I brushed on two coats of paint.
+Once the paint was dry I distress the table all over using a sanding block.
 Do you see all the dull rubbed areas where I distressed the paint?
 That goes away when the piece is sealed.

 Instead of using wax I sealed the paint with Mod Podge Furniture Gloss .

 I applied three coats of the outdoor formula allowing each coat to dry before applying the next coat.

-Now isn’t that pretty.
+Pretty.
 The furniture gloss formula really makes the red paint pop and the outdoor Mod Podge formula protects the planter from the weather.

-How To Decoupage Outdoor Flower Containers
+How To Decoupage Flower Pots With Home Address

 Disclosure: I partnered with Plaid Crafts on this post.
 All words, project ideas and photographs are 100% my own.